 You must be a United States Citizen and once hired you must reside within a sixty-minute drive of City Hall.

 HOW TO APPLY

 Step One: Submit Your Eligibility Questionnaire

-Complete the Eligibility Questionnaire (see link at bottom of page) and submit by email to email@example.com.
+Complete the Eligibility Questionnaire (see link at top of page) and submit by email to email@example.com.
 A background investigator will review your EQ to verify that you meet our minimum requirements for employment and then provide you with an Application for Employment.

 Step Two: Complete and Submit Your Application